openwebdocs/owd-website/pages/content/reports/2022/index.md

 - Improved breadth and quality of the information and data on
   - Core reference documentation
   - Browser Compatibility
-  - Hot-topic technologies for next generation application development such as AR/VR, security, and privacy-protecting technologies
+  - Hot-topic technologies for next generation application development, security, and privacy-protecting technologies

 These investments have not only helped developers learn and adopt web technologies; they have also helped countless organizations build more modern, secure, and performant products and services.

 ## 2022 Budget Recap

 OWD is very grateful to its Platinum Members Google and Microsoft, Gold Members Igalia and Meta, and Silver Members Canva and JetBrains for their membership in 2022.
 Since its inception in January 2021, Open Web Docs has raised $1.8m from nearly 200 individual and organizational supporters.
-OWDS’s annual operating budget is $800k.
+OWD’s annual operating budget is $800k.

 Payroll is Open Web Docs’ only meaningful expense.
 OWD employs four full time technical writers and one part time contractor.
 Employees are paid competitive salaries in their local currency, and receive health care and other regionally compliant benefits.
 In 2022, OWD spent a total of $777k on payroll, contractors, transaction fees and minor operating expenses.
 We post all transactions on our Open Collective page.